Epic Games Store Partial Refunds Give Gamers More Confidence

 That’s why I was surprised to see talk online this weekend of the Epic Games Store partial refund policy.
 Interestingly, an article about the policy showed up as early as late March.
 As you can see from the image above, a purchase from February 13 refunded to a shopper when the game World War Z showed up on the store for free.
 It turns out too that if you buy a game on sale and it goes on a deeper sale, then you’ll get a partial refund.
 That’s a great way to get gamers shopping more often, and here’s why.

 The Constant Fear of the Price Drop

 If you play video games, then you know this feeling all too well.
 Firstly, you find a game you want to play.
 Secondly, you look around to see where you can get it for the cheapest price.
-Honestly, it’s usually places like Steam or the Epic Games Store, which offers free games like Grand Theft Auto V from time to time.
+Honestly, it’s usually places like Steam or the Epic Games Store, which offers free games like GTA V from time to time.
 Unfortunately, you find that game for the right price, and it drops days or weeks later.
 As it turns out, this leads to players waiting to buy games until they feel like the best price is available.
 With that delayed shopping in mind, places like the Epic Games Store are trying to improve consumer confidence.

 Image Credit: Epic Games Store

 I think the policy benefits everyone.
 For starters, the Epic Games Store gets an increase in shoppers.
 If you have a great refund policy, then nobody is going to fear to buy something in the moment.
 Plus, gamers get a great deal too.
 This way, you don’t have to fearfully shop for games.
 It’s insane to me that some people only buy their games brand new and at full-price.
 So many deals come and go on games that the only time you really need to buy a game at full price is when your anticipation is maxed out.
 Otherwise, it’s best to wait for a sale.
 Even if a sale gets deeper in its price cut, places like the Epic Games Store seem to want to put the consumer first.
 That’s a great sign for everyone.